 Attendance.
-Attendance is required, even in Zoom.
+Attendance is required.

 If a student misses more than six periods during a semester, he or she will fail the entire course.
 Missing class on a double period counts as two absences.
-Only those absences deemed excused according to UF policy, including university-sponsored events, such as athletics and band, illness, and religious holidays will be exempted from this policy.
-Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
+Only those absences deemed excused according to UF policy, including university-sponsored events, such as athletics and band, illness, and religious holidays will be exempted.
+Absences related to university-sponsored events must be discussed with the instructor prior to the date to be missed.

-Tardiness: If students enter class late, disrupt the entire class.
+Tardiness: If students enters class late, they disrupt the entire class.
 Two instances of tardiness count as one absence.